yo1995/Ultimate-NBA-Downloader/README.md

 - added first version. works fine with mine.

 - global variables are written at the header of main function.

+### 20180608 v1.0.1

+- fixed links which exist but returns 404 :http://bleacherreport.com/articles/2749575-chris-paul-becomes-first-player-with-28-points-8-assists-and-7-steals-vs-spurs - at page 191 when it came to me

 ## Usage